 - Seldom uses checklists or other methods for following through on tasks

-Here are a few examples of behavioral interview questions or situational questions you can use in an interview.
-For the full list of questions, download the complimentary structured interview guide.
+We’ve listed a few examples of behavioral interview questions and situational questions you can use in an interview.
+For the full list of questions, download the complimentary structured interview guide!

 Attention to Detail